-$psb\cdbldext$ - Build an extended communication descriptor
+6.6 psb\cdbldext - Build an extended communication descriptor a A sparse matrix Scope:local.

 '''

 call psb_cdbldext(a,desc_a,nl,desc_out, info, extype)

 '''

 This subroutine builds an extended communication descriptor, based on the input descriptor desc\a and on the stencil specified through the input sparse matrix a.